Finsternavy/MazeProjectJava/README.md

 ## Getting Started

-The following two sections will assist you in downloading and running this program.
+The following three sections will assist you in downloading and running this program.

 ### Prerequisites

-In order to run this program you will need the Java Development Kit (JDK) and an integrated development environment (IDE).
+In order to run this program, you will need the Java Development Kit (JDK) and an integrated development environment (IDE).
 The following programs were used in the development of this program:

 * [Oracle JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 * [IntelliJ](https://www.jetbrains.com/idea/)